Ivan Titov: Commissioner

-Emigration.
-Chorus and Freemasonry.
-Restoration of dignity
+Emigration

 After the Bolshevik Coup in October 1917, Titov emigrated to Turkey (Constantinople), where he was a member of the Russian parliamentary committee.
 Then he moved to France (1920).
 In 1922, Ivan Vasilievich was the director of the Russian Bank of Paris.
 In exile, Titov became a freemason: in the early 1920s he was a visitor to the Astrea lodge in Paris.
 In addition, he organized a choir in the French capital, with which he successfully performed concerts.

-During the Second World War, Ivan Vasilievich was left without a permanent job: on March 4, 1943, he was admitted to the Russian House as the second psalmist of the local Nicholas Church.
+During the Second World War, Ivan Vasilievich was left without a permanent job: on 4 March 1943 he was admitted to the Russian House as the second psalmist of the local Nicholas Church.
 Titov asked Metropolitan Eulogius (Georgievsky) to be reinstated in the priesthood, but he was refused.
 By the decision of Metropolitan Seraphim (Lukyanov), he was nevertheless restored to the dignity.
-From April 14, 1943, Titov nurtured the Russian church community in Nancy.
+From 14 April 1943 Titov nurtured the Russian church community in Nancy.
 After the death of Metropolitan Eulogius in 1946, he passed into the jurisdiction of the Moscow Patriarchate.

-In 1946–1948, Ivan Vasilievich Titov was the second assistant to the abbot of the Nicholas Church in Sainte-Geneviève-des-Bois in the suburbs of Paris, where he died on October 18, 1948.
+In 1946–1948, Ivan Vasilievich Titov was the second assistant to the abbot of the Nicholas Church in Sainte-Geneviève-des-Bois in the suburbs of Paris, where he died on 18 October 1948.
 The priest rank sang a funeral song to him during the funeral.